greenleafcapital/Coding_Finance/content/about.md

 I assume you know some basics in Python and R. This is my attempt to make it easier for others to use Python and R in Finance.

-If you have any questions/comments you can contact me at [greenleafcapital "at" protonmail "dot" com]
+If you have any questions/comments you can contact me at [codingfinancelab "at" gmail "dot" com]

 <h2>> Thank You for visiting<span class="logo__cursor" style="width: 3px; height: 1.625rem;"></span></h2>